affinitydb/doc/pathSQL reference.md

   - COMMIT [ALL];

-If ALL is specified, then mvStore will commit the whole stack of transactions (started in the current session), otherwise it only commits the innermost transaction/sub-transaction block in the stack.
+If ALL is specified, then ChaosDB will commit the whole stack of transactions (started in the current session), otherwise it only commits the innermost transaction/sub-transaction block in the stack.

 ##### ROLLBACK
 Synopsis:

   - ROLLBACK [ALL];

-If ALL is specified, then mvStore will rollback the whole stack of transactions (started in the current session), otherwise it only rolls back the innermost transaction/sub-transaction block in the stack.
+If ALL is specified, then ChaosDB will rollback the whole stack of transactions (started in the current session), otherwise it only rolls back the innermost transaction/sub-transaction block in the stack.